zxing-js/library/README.md

 To use from JS you need to include what you need from `build/umd` folder (for example `zxing.min.js`).

-See [some demo examples](https://github.com/odahcam/zxing-ts/tree/master/docs/examples) for browser code examples with javascript.
+See [some demo examples](https://github.com/zxing-js/library/tree/master/docs/examples) for browser code examples with javascript.

 All the examples are using ES6, be sure is supported in your browser or modify as needed (eg. var instead of const etc.).

-The browser library is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web API which is marked as experimental as of this writing.
+The browser layer is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web API which is marked as experimental as of this writing.

 _You can use external polyfills like [webrtc-adapter](https://github.com/webrtc/adapter) to increase browser compatiblity._

-Also, note that the library is using the [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) (Int32Array, Uint8ClampedArray, etc.) which are not available in older browsers (e.g. Android 4 default browser).
+Also, note that the library is using the [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) (`Int32Array`, `Uint8ClampedArray`, etc.) which are not available in older browsers (e.g. Android 4 default browser).

-_You can use a polyfill library like [core-js](https://github.com/zloirock/core-js) to support these browsers._
+_You can use [core-js](https://github.com/zloirock/core-js) to add support to these browsers._

 #### TypeScript